lyamaa/react-webpack-6/README.md

 - [`terser-webpack-plugin`](https://github.com/webpack-contrib/terser-webpack-plugin) - Optimize and minimize JavaScript
 - [`react-refresh-webpack-plugin`](https://github.com/pmmmwh/react-refresh-webpack-plugin) - HMR using React Fast Refresh
 - [`dotenv-webpack`](https://github.com/mrsteele/dotenv-webpack) - Supports dotenv and other environment variables
-- [`@svgr/webpack`](https://github.com/mrsteele/dotenv-webpack) - SVGR can be used as a webpack loader, this way you can import your SVG directly as a React Component.
+- [`@svgr/webpack`](https://github.com/mrsteele/dotenv-webpack) - SVGR can be used as a webpack loader, this way you can
-- [`babel-jest`](https://www.npmjs.com/package/babel-jest) - Babel jest plugin for transforimg `.js` and `.jsx` files